-The reason is not because I enjoy filling out paperwork and paying the government large sums of money, but because it’s only during tax time that I fully realize how much money our small business saves us every single year.
+The reason is not because I enjoy filling out paperwork and paying the government large sums of money, but because it’s only during tax time that I fully realize how large of a tax deduction I can take on my business expenses every single year.

 Most people get caught up on the sidelines doing research and debating whether their business idea even has a chance, but they are missing the point.

 Small Business Startup Guide

 When you don’t have a small business, the government is truly ripping you off.
-All of your earnings get taxed as ordinary income (up to 35%) before you are even allowed to spend it.
+All of your earnings get taxed as ordinary income (up to 39%) before you are even allowed to spend it.

 The best part is that even if your business is losing money on paper, you can pass these paper losses from your business directly to lower your own taxable income!
 Either way, your net worth benefits whether you are profitable or not.